|

 Photo credit: Heather Kuehne (Facebook)

-Remember the Beetlejuice hammer hand scene in the movie? with the same concept they used to create the entrance.
+Remember the Beetlejuice hammer hand scene in the movie?
+With the same concept, they used to create the entrance.

-Further in the yard, on one side they have recreated the dinner scene where the monster hands come out of bowls.
+Further in the yard, on one side, they have recreated the dinner scene where the monster hands come out of bowls.
 On the other side, they created a cemetery.

 beetlejuice themed decor